About TCORS

 What is Tobacco Regulatory Science?

 Regulatory Science is the science of developing new tools, standards and approaches to assess the safety, efficacy, quality and performance of (mainly) FDA-regulated products.
 Similarly, Tobacco Regulatory Science (TRS) is the development and application of a scientific base that will guide the FDA’s efforts in the drafting and implementation of regulations on the manufacture, marketing and sale/distribution of the variety of tobacco products, with the goal of protecting public health.
 TRS, especially with respect to the roles and responsibility of the TCORS does not include an advocacy role.
 In other words, TCORS are not funded to implement tobacco control activities, but rather to provide scientific evidence to guide the FDA’s decision-making process.
-USC TCORS’ aims listed on our ‘About: Overview’ page identifies the ways in which direct our specific research to inform tobacoo regulation.
+USC TCORS’ aims listed on our ‘About: Overview’ page identifies the ways in which we direct our specific research to inform tobacco regulation.

 Our Structure

 The Administrative Core provides a structural organization to facilitate administrative and scientific oversight as well as timely and efficient communication and integrative links among all Cores and Projects.
-It will also serve as the direct recipient of input from the National Tobacco regulatory Science Network, which we define as FDA Center for Tobacco Products staff, NIH/TRSP program staff, Center for Coordination of Analytics, Science, Enhancement, and Logistics (CASEL), and other TCORSs, and External Advisory Board (EAB).
+It also serves as the direct recipient of input from the National Tobacco regulatory Science Network, which we define as FDA Center for Tobacco Products staff, NIH/TRSP program staff, Center for Coordination of Analytics, Science, Enhancement, and Logistics (CASEL), and other TCORSs, and External Advisory Board (EAB).

 Facilities